ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Introduction

 This document defines an architecture, a base set of extensible message structures, and associated flows to make signed content transparent via verifiable data structures maintained by corresponding transparency services.
-The goal of the transparency enabled by the Supply Chain Integrity, Transparency, and Trust (SCITT) architecture is to enhance auditability and accountability for signed data items (statements) that are about supply chain commodities (artifacts).
+The goal of the transparency enabled by the Supply Chain Integrity, Transparency, and Trust (SCITT) architecture is to enhance auditability and accountability for signed content (statements) that are about supply chain commodities (artifacts).
 Registering signed statements with a transparency service is akin to a notarization procedure.
 Transparency services perform notary operations, confirming a policy is met before recording the statement on the ledger.
 The SCITT ledger represents a linear and irrevocable history of statements that were made.